Cram down: Home mortgage loans

-While typically used in a corporate context, the phrase has gained popularity in the context of personal bankruptcies as a result of the financial crisis of 2007–2009.
+While typically used in a corporate context, the phrase has gained popularity in the context of personal bankruptcies as a result of the subprime mortgage crisis.
 In the mortgage context, the term "cramdown" has a distinct meaning than in a chapter 11 corporate bankruptcy.
 Instead of referring to the confirmation of a plan over the objection of an impaired class of creditors, a mortgage cram-down refers to reducing the creditor's allowed secured claim to the value of the collateral property.
 This procedure, which is sometimes known as lien stripping or strip-down, has nothing to do with the plan confirmation process per se.

 Under current United States law, bankruptcy courts are not allowed to perform cramdowns (i.e., reduce the principal amount or change the interest rate or other terms) on creditors who hold loans secured by mortgages on debtors' primary residences.

 U.S. bankruptcy law provides for an automatic stay of any legal process against debtors or their assets (except perhaps legal process involving criminal law or family law) while bankruptcy is pending, but because U.S. bankruptcy courts cannot cram down loans secured by primary residences, creditors are able to file motions for relief from the stay.
 Once relief is granted, creditors may proceed with foreclosure immediately while debtors' other financial obligations await restructuring by the bankruptcy court.
 Debtors may eventually obtain discharges of their other debts, but by then, they may already have lost their homes.